AnchyDev/TestPlugin/README.md

 ### Install BepInEx
 - Download `BepInEx 64-bit`
 - Extract the contents of the zip file into the root path of `Savage Lands`
-- Run `avage Lands` once to generate BepInEx configuration
+- Run `Savage Lands` once to generate BepInEx configuration
 - Exit `Savage Lands`

 > [!CAUTION]